Data Structures

 standard library.

-types implement the APIs of their standard-library counterparts to
+The bitvec types implement the APIs of their standard-library counterparts to

 the fullest extent possible.
 The only missing feature is currently

-, preventing collection[index] = bit;
+IndexMut<usize>, preventing collection[index] = bit; assignment.
+This means

-that, for users looking for compact usize => bool
+that, for users looking for compact usize => bool collections, substituting

 types in your project codebase ought to be enough to make your project Just